jpdasma/unix-cheat-sheet/README.md

 2. **pkgsrc** (NetBSD)
 3. **pkg** (OpenBSD)

-Illumos distributions mostly uses the Image Packaging System (IPS).
+illumos distributions mostly uses the Image Packaging System (IPS).

 1. **ips** (OpenIndiana and OmniOS CE) - Integrates with **beadm** and **ZFS** to create boot environments after using **ips**.
-2. **pkgsrc** (SmartOS, also works with other Illumos Distribution and the provide repositories for  BSD, and Linux Distributions)
+2. **pkgsrc** (SmartOS, also works with other illumos Distribution and the provide repositories for  BSD, and Linux Distributions)
 3. **zap** (Tribblix)

 The table will only include **yum**, **apt**, **zypp**, **pkgng**, **pkgsrc**, **pkg**, and **ips**.
 For NetBSD, you would need to install **pkgin** separately via `pkg_add ${remote_url}/pkgin`.